 post brexit licensing & insurance

-If the UK leaves without a deal, it is likely that drivers with a vehicle still registered in the UK will need to obtain and carry a 'Green Card' with them when driving in the European Economic Area, including Andorra, Serbia and Switzerland, and the Republic of Ireland.
+What impact would a 'no-deal' Brexit have on driving abroad?
+If the UK leaves without a deal, it is likely that drivers with a vehicle still registered in the UK will need to obtain and carry a 'Green Card' with them when driving in the European Economic Area, including Andorra, Serbia, Switzerland, and the Republic of Ireland.
 This card is an international certificate of insurance that guarantees a motorist has the necessary third-party insurance cover and is suitably insured to drive in EEA countries.

-If the UK ceases to be part of the European Economic Area, authorities in EEA countries will be allowed to stop UK registered vehicles at borders to check that they hold a Green Card.
+Once the UK ceases to be part of the European Economic Area, authorities in EEA countries will be allowed to stop UK registered vehicles at borders to check that they hold a Green Card.
 In some of these countries it is a criminal offence not to carry a Green Card and motorists could be subject to a fine, seizure of their vehicle, or face prosecution.
-It's also important to remember that a separate Green Card must be carried for a trailer or caravan as each card has a unique, identifiable number.
+It's also important to remember that a separate Green Card must be carried for a trailer or caravan as each card has a unique, identifiable, number.

 If you have a local licence, issued by your country of residence, and your vehicle is registered in an EEA country, then it is likely that a reciprocal arrangement would apply should you decide to drive in the UK.
 We are awaiting a more definitive answer from the DVLA.

-Partly drawn from the RAC advice to Members, 14 March 2019.
+Information partly drawn from the RAC advice to Members, 14 March 2019.

 changes in voting regulations

 As a British citizen living abroad, in the European Union or further afield, you currently only maintain your right to vote in Parliamentary Elections (or any future referendums!) for fifteen years.
 This is almost certainly about to change.